ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 Despite all of these, we still shouldn't ignore pixel-based approaches.
-Convolutional neural networks (CNN) proved that we can model local interactions between pixels, allowing us to compose them together and create visual parts.
-The premier example of this is the feature map below, where a CNN learned how to compose pixels at varying layers of abstraction: pixels become edges, edges become shapes, and shapes become parts.
+Convolutional neural networks (CNN) proved that we can model local interactions between pixels, simply by restricting interactions within their local neighborhood (also known as the [*kernel*](https://en.wikipedia.org/wiki/Kernel_(image_processing))).
+This allows us to "compose" pixels together and learn visual parts ([Gu et al, 2018](#gu2018cnn)).
+The premier illustration for this is the feature map below, where a CNN learned how to compose pixels at varying layers of abstraction: pixels become edges, edges become shapes, and shapes become parts.

 ![](/assets/png/vqgan/cnn_features.png){:width="520px"}
 <br>